paperwm/gnome-shell-mode/README.md

 Not all methods of GObjects (g-object-introspected classes) complete before they're used the first time.
 This include a lot of classes you'll interact with. eg. `MetaWindow`.
 We're unsure how to fix this.
 Suggestions are welcome.

-Completion doesn't work for string and function objects.

 While gnome-shell-mode shouldn't cause any crashes by itself, evaluating javascript in Gnome Shell is not completely safe, some code will result in a crash.
 Eg. looking up a non-existing dconf/schema name will cause a crash.